pydantic/logfire/docs/guides/advanced/query_api.md

 ### Important Notes

-- **Experimental Feature**: The read clients are under the `experimental` namespace, indicating that the API may change in future versions.
+- **Experimental Feature**: The query clients are under the `experimental` namespace, indicating that the API may change in future versions.
 - **Environment Configuration**: Remember to securely store your read token in environment variables or a secure vault for production use.

 With read tokens, you have the flexibility to integrate Logfire into your workflow, whether using Python scripts, data analysis tools, or other systems.